Covenant & Guideline FAQs

-The covenants are a set of legal documents which are binding on you as the owner of property in River Hill.
+The Covenants are a set of legal documents which are binding on you as the owner of property in River Hill.
 The Covenants “run with the land,” i.e., they also bind future owners.
-The covenants ensure minimum standards for land use, architectural design, and property maintenance.
-The covenants allow for the operation of the River Hill Village Association, River Hill Architectural Committee, the Resident Architectural Committee, and generally provide for the architectural review process.
+The Covenants ensure minimum standards for land use, architectural design, and property maintenance.
+The Covenants allow for the operation of the River Hill Community Association, River Hill Architectural Committee, and generally provide for the architectural review process.
 You should have received these documents upon entering your housing contract, whether you purchased or rented your home from a builder or resident.
-Similar covenants exist in all other Columbia villages.
-Copies of the covenants may be obtained from the Village office.
+Similar Covenants exist in all other Columbia villages.
+Copies of the Covenants may be obtained from the Village office in Claret Hall.

 Why do we have Architectural Guidelines?

 The Covenants establish general criteria for architectural changes and property maintenance through the Architectural Guidelines.
 These guidelines are designed to interpret those criteria and, generally, to prevent excesses and abuses while allowing individual flexibility in property use, as well as keeping our community an attractive and desirable place which will conform to the Covenants.